 - Who are those 1% of customers that bring most of your revenue

-- Who are the loyal customers that return often
+- Which of the loyal customers return the most often

 - Who are the customers with big monetary value who placed big orders in the past, but have a low recency score, meaning they haven’t ordered in a long time